 Huge thanks to Jack for sharing that story and bringing pre-war Sarajevo to life for me.

 In the weeks that followed, I was also lucky enough to get a tour of Serbia from two friends who live there and celebrate my 100th country in Sofia, Bulgaria.
 If nothing else, I hope that my posts and photos from the Balkans have opened the eyes of those who have never considered traveling there.
 So many people skip this part of the world because they think it’s not safe or there’s not much to see.
 It is safe and there is so much to see!

 I’d like to take this opportunity to thank Shannon for putting up with my warp-speed style of travel for a full 2 1/2 weeks this time and also Magdalena and Milan for showing me Serbia through the eyes of those who live there.
 But mostly, I’d like to thank all of you for following along with me and posting so many comments.
 Your encouragement and enthusiasm are priceless to me in my globetrotting travels.

 I’m back home in Atlanta for the moment but I think we all know that won’t last!

-I’ve put together a photo gallery with highlights from the entire trip and if you missed any of the posts they are all linked below.
+If you missed any of the posts they are all linked below.
 ‘Til next time!

 Stop #3 The Meaning of Mykonos